 - Cooking equipment: Cooking equipment is the single most common cause of house fires.
 Part of this is due to flustered homeowners not knowing how to properly handle grease fires, but other issues can include a burning stove or leaving an oven unattended.

 - Home heaters: These are common during the winter to keep warm, but faulty wiring in electrical ones can lead to a fire hazard.
 It’s also important to mention that proximity to fabrics and other flammable materials may lead to house fires.

-- Smoking/Candles: We place both of these together because the risk is similar, especially if they are used in bed.
+- Smoking/Candles: It is very common to find fire damage caused by smoking.
+Candle fire and smoking are very similar causes.
 A single ash or contact with the candle can light things like a curtain on fire.

 - Chemicals: Certain household chemicals like motor oil or cleaning liquids have the potential to ignite under certain conditions.